jurisliepins/fbittorrent/README.md

 ## Details

 The client is implemented using [Akka.NET](https://getakka.net), which is the .NET implementation of the [Actor Model](https://en.wikipedia.org/wiki/Actor_model).
-In its current state the client will allow you to dowload from a `.torrent` file only.
+In its current state the client will allow you to download from a `.torrent` file only.
 Single file and multi file torrents are supported.

 Main optimisations to maximise download speed have been implemented - pipelining, slow start, end game and rare piece selection.
 Buffer pooling has been implemented to minimise GC collection, which results in a stable memory profile.
 The client also supports an unlimited number of concurrently running torrents.